Twombs/ZOOM-Checker/README.md

 First row entry is the number of game titles listed.
 Last row entry is the number of game titles currently found versus number listed.

-The date in the DATE column of the Display Viewer, is also a way of checking for games that no longer exist at the the ZOOM Platform.
+The date in the DATE column of the Display Viewer, is also a way of checking for games that no longer exist at the ZOOM Platform.

 The 'Titles List' button opens the 'Games.txt' file in your default text file viewer (i.e. Notepad).